 Tongariro National Park

 Our few days at Tongariro National Park was probably my favourite section of our trip (apart from seeing my brother and his girlfriend, obviously!), despite me managing to set off the smoke alarm in the accommodation within an hour of arriving - my cooking isn’t THAT bad!
 We were staying at Chateau Tongariro, although in one of their self-catered lodges rather than the main hotel.
 The actual hotel is such an impressive looking building and we did pop in to use the bar.
-To get to the accommodation we were in you had to walk down the road around the back of the hotel, and our lodge was situation just out of this photo on the left hand side.
+To get to the accommodation we were in you had to walk down the road around the back of the hotel, and our lodge was situated just out of this photo on the left hand side.

 I think that the self-catered lodges have a bit of negative press as being a bit grotty, but ours was fine and I’d definitely recommend the lodges to families.
 I suspect those reviews are just due to comparisons with the hotel rooms - but having not seen one of the hotel rooms I couldn’t say for sure.
 Like I say though, I liked the lodge, it met our needs, and we had a little picnic bench in the garden with excellent views of Mount Doom (for any Lord of the Rings fans).